duykhoa/blog-1/README.md

     Basicly it's a init script, write by shell script

   - Run the script by calling ``./init``
-  It will run for a little while.
+  It takes a little bit of time to finish.
-  You will be asked to edit the ``database.yml`` and ``application.yml`` file after this script generate it for you,
+  You will be asked to edit the ``database.yml`` and ``application.yml`` you press 0 for NO, 1 for YES and press enter.

   Basicly, the database.yml looks like: